Registered Nurse (RN) - Orthopedic Surgery (Coverage PT/PRN)

 - Provide emotional support and appropriate crisis intervention to patients and families.

-- Associates Degree of Nursing or higher
+- Associate Degree of Nursing or higher

 - Graduate from a college or university accredited by National League for Nursing Accrediting Commission (NLNAC), or The Commission on Collegiate Nursing Education (CCNE).